• Skip to primary navigation

 Fruits or herbs are soaked in 95% alcohol for several weeks to infuse their flavor and healing properties.

-• Fresh strawberries: I wouldn't recommend using frozen ones, after all liqueurs were invented to preserve fresh fruits.
+• Fresh strawberries: I wouldn't recommend using frozen ones; after all, liqueurs were invented to preserve fresh fruits.
 Would you make jam with frozen fruits?

-• Granulated sugar: to make the syrup
+• Granulated sugar: to make the sugar syrup

 • Freshwater: if your tap water has a strong unpleasant taste, use bottled water